Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 The farther you go down, the greater the temperature becomes.
 Otherwise, a liquid ocean wouldn’t exist below the ice as we’re assuming.

-So, the temperature would decrease the closer we get to the ocean.
+So, the temperature increases the closer we get to the ocean.
 Using the phase diagram of water, this temperature would be 0°C at the bottom of the ice sheet.

 Assumption #4: Recondensing of sublimated ice